 Household debt is money borrowed by individuals, usually from banks or financial institutions.
 This includes mortgages, personal loans, student loans and credit card balances.

-During the recession of 2008/09, banks were much more reluctant to lend money and consumers were less interested in taking on credit, with some focusing on paying off existing loans during difficult economic conditions.
+During the recession of 2008/09, banks were much more reluctant to lend money and consumers were less inclined to take on credit, with some focusing on paying off existing loans during difficult economic conditions.
 As a result, the household debt-to-income ratio fell to 127% by late 2015.
 Starting in early 2016, growth in household debt levels accelerated, leading to the debt-to-income ratio to increase from 127% in Q4 2015 to 133% in Q4 2017.
+It has since stabilised and stood at 133% in Q3 2018.

 The cost of servicing debt is lower now than it was prior to the recession, with interest rates at historic lows.
 This makes the debt burden more affordable for households.